costaivo/Tutorial-Angular/02_AdManager/06_Lesson/Final/Instructions.md

 # Instructions for Lesson 04

 ## Main Points to be explained
+* Explain about module.id and its importance
 * Explain about Interfaces and its importance.
 * create a service and use it.
+* Explain short end method to create services

 ## Demos